PECOS-packages/PECOS/DEVELOPMENT.md

    make venv
    ```

-   or manually set up a Python [virtual environment using uv](https://docs.astral.sh/uv/getting-started/installation/) for develop of this project's code.
+   or manually set up a Python [virtual environment using uv](https://docs.astral.sh/uv/getting-started/installation/) for development.

    To do so, navigate to the root of this project and run: